CoEDL/nocfl-js/README.md

 (`npm run develop` exists as a more semantically meaningful shortcut for test:watch)

 The minio credentials are `root`/`rootpass` and are defined in `docker-compose.yml`.

+# Releasing an update

+-   Tag the release with `npm version {major|minor|patch}` as appropriate
+-   Push tags to master with `git push origin master --tags` which will trigger a github action to build the distributables and update the docs

 # About this library